 It reflects a straightforward process that the DOL calls notice and access.
-The plan sponsor sends out an email or text message alert that an important plan disclosure for participants or beneficiaries is available online (formally known as a notice of internet availability).
+The plan sponsor sends out an email or text alert that an important plan disclosure for participants or beneficiaries is available online (formally known as a notice of internet availability).

 Each of these messages would provide a link to the website where the notice has been posted.
 A separate notice would be required every time a new disclosure is posted to the site.

 What else is required for acceptable eDelivery?

 The DOL has set specific guidelines, some broad and some narrow, for how safe harbor-eligible disclosures would work.
 For instance:

 - eDelivery would be available only for participants and beneficiaries who have a current personal email, work email, or cell phone number on file with the plan sponsor or administrator.